Laser-induced Coulomb explosion of the LiI molecule and of its dimer: Results and Discussion

-Finally, as a reference, we also determined $P(R)$ using the Coulomb potential, \autoref{eq:Coulomb}.
+Finally, to demonstrate the shortcomings of using a pure Coulomb potential, we also determined $P(R)$ using \autoref{eq:Coulomb} directly.
 The result, denoted $P_\text{Coul}(R)$, is represented by the dashed curve in \autoref{fig:wavefunctions}(d).
 The poor agreement with $P_\text{theo}(R)$ clearly illustrates the need for potential curves from high-level quantum chemistry calculations in order to convert the measured kinetic energy distribution into an accurate distribution of internuclear distances.